PintaProject/Pinta/docs/validation/README.md

 - Browser behavior passed in Chromium (**124/124**), Firefox (**123 passed, one expected clipboard skip**) and WebKit (**123 passed, one WebKit-only report-interaction skip**).
 The separate touch suite passed **8/8**, and all eight LTR/RTL desktop/constrained dialog-layout sweeps passed.
+- A follow-up iPad Safari menu audit reproduced right-edge popup clipping and Greek/Italian menu-bar overflow.
+After the responsive fix, a dedicated WebKit suite passed **33/33** checks: every top-level popup in iPad Mini portrait and landscape, all 30 locales at 768- and 694-pixel tablet widths, and complete Effects/Main Menu scrolling at a 507-pixel split-view width.
+The existing touch suite remained **8/8**, and **11/11** canonical desktop menu screenshots still matched.
 - The canonical Linux/Chromium visual run matched all **189/189** checked-in screenshot tests;
   approved baselines were not updated.
 This includes tools, menus, dialogs, effects and all five bundled add-in sample groups.